CogentRedTester/mpv-sub-select/README.md

 # mpv-sub-select

 This script allows you to configure advanced subtitle track selection based on the current audio track and the names and language of the subtitle tracks.
-The script will automatically disable itself when `sid` is not set to `auto`.
+The script will automatically disable itself when `--sid` is not set to `auto`, or when `--track-auto-selection` is disabled.

 ## Configuration